Police investigation blocks busy Southern California freeway

 CHINO, Calif.
-(AP) - A police investigation shut down a busy Southern California freeway during the Wednesday morning rush hour, causing massive traffic jams in both directions.
+(AP) - An investigation of a police shooting shut down a busy Southern California freeway for several hours during the Wednesday morning rush, causing massive traffic jams in both directions.

-The closure of State Route 60 in the city of Chino began around 6 a.m. and caused miles of backups.
+The closure of State Route 60 in the city of Chino began around 6 a.m. and caused miles of backups as officers examined areas along the closed roadway.

-Law enforcement officers could be seen looking at various locations along the closed roadway but the nature of the investigation was not immediately revealed.
+The Chino Police Department said a social media post that its officers responded earlier to reports of a man with a knife and the suspect was shot when he refused to comply with their orders.

-The Chino Police Department tweeted that there was an “active incident” and its officers were being assisted by the California Highway Patrol.
+The suspect was hospitalized with superficial injuries and no officers were hurt, the department said.

 Sign up for Daily Newsletters